Sharly-Chess/sharly-chess.github.io/index.en.md

   </div>
   <div class="feature-box">
     <strong>Pairings</strong>
-    Automated, fair, and easy to adjust on the fly.
+    Automated, fide compliant, and easy to adjust on the fly.
   </div>
   <div class="feature-box">
     <strong>Live standings</strong>
     Results are available instantly after each round.
   </div>
   <div class="feature-box">
-    <strong>Offline capability</strong>
+    <strong>Offline solution</strong>
     Run tournaments without an internet connection.
   </div>
   <div class="feature-box">
-    <strong>Spend more time arbitrating</strong>
+    <strong>Focus on arbitration</strong>
-    Players can enter their own result, letting you concentrate on games.
+    Players can enter their own results while you manage the tournament.
   </div>
 </div>

 {% endcontentfor %}

 {% contentfor players %}
-# Players love it
+# _Players_ love it
 Sharly Chess improves the tournament experience for everyone.
 Players can find their pairings quickly and submit results with ease.